Barrows-Global/trello-sheets-intergration/README.md

 - Run the script from you Google Sheet Menu
 - Bask in the glory of all your imported data!

-Quesries or help contact: nick.ferreira@barrowsglobal.com
+Queries or help contact: nick.ferreira@barrowsglobal.com